 The District conducts an annual inspection of all existing sidewalks within the District’s boundaries.
 A comprehensive report is then prepared that identifies existing pedestrian hazards and prioritizes remediation.

 District crews monitor weather reports and are prepared and ready to respond to snow events when they arrive.
 The District’s snow plows clear roads once snow accumulation is expected to exceed 2 cm.
 Snow is cleared in order of priority to ensure the safety of motorists.
 More information is available on the Snow Removal, Salting and Sanding Plan webpage.

-The Engineering Department plans, co-ordinates the design of, and oversees construction of new roads and related underground services.
+The Engineering Department plans, co-ordinates the design of, and oversees construction of new roads and related underground services in Sechelt.
+The BC Ministry of Transportation and Infrastructure is responsible for maintenance of the Sunshine Coast Highway.
 The Public Works Department ensures that road maintenance remains a high priority.
 This maintenance includes street and roadway signage and repair.
+Review current projects here.

 In an effort that contributes to the District’s overall cleanliness and appearance the District contracts out street sweeping services.
 All required areas are swept on a once a month basis.

 Residents experiencing problems with street lights should contact the District of Sechelt as follows:

 To report a problem related to Sechelt services use our online Service Request Form located under Contact Us, or;